While Apple’s AirPods are one of the best earphones on the market, they tend to sound muffled easily.

 1. Clean AirPods

-- Remove the silicone ear tips from AirPods Pro and rinse them with water.
+- Remove the silicone ear tips from AirPods Pro and rub them with a microfiber cloth lightly dampened with alcohol.

 - The rubbing alcohol will remove earwax and debris.

-- Use a toothpick and carefully remove debris or earwax from the speaker grills.
+- Use a toothpick and carefully remove debris or earwax from the speaker grills, and around the edges of the AirPods.

 - Allow AirPods to dry completely before placing them back in their charging case.

-Cleaning your Airpods not only can fix them when they sound muffled but also can fix it when one AirPod is louder than the other.
+Cleaning your Airpods not only can fix them when they sound muffled but also can fix it when one AirPod is louder than the other or the mic is not working.
 Still sound muffled?
 Move on to the next step.

 2. Reset AirPods